Last updated: January 2026

 Start Selling TicketsThe Pricing Model That Matters

-Every plan gets every feature.
-No "upgrade to Pro for seating charts" upsells.
-The only variable is volume discounts on credits.
-Connect Stripe or PayPal, and payments go directly to your account.
-Ticket Tailor takes zero cut of your ticket revenue.
+Every plan includes every feature.
+There are no "upgrade to Pro for seating charts" or "upgrade to Business for analytics" upsells.
+Connect Stripe or PayPal and payments flow directly to your account; Ticket Tailor takes zero cut of your ticket revenue beyond the per-ticket credit cost.

 Calculate Your Ticket Tailor SavingsEvent Management Features